-As one of the world’s most recognised independent film festivals, ÉCU embraces innovation and creativity and allows directors in competition to showcase their films to audiences who appreciate and love independent cinema.
-Filmmakers who are selected into ÉCU’s Official Selection join an active community of creatives who continually push the boundaries of indie cinema.
+As one of the world’s most recognised independent film festivals in the world, ÉCU embraces innovation and creativity and allows directors in competition to showcase their films to audiences who love and appreciate independent cinema.
+Filmmakers who are selected into ÉCU’s Official Selection join an active community of creatives who are continually pushing the boundaries of independent cinema.

-Since its inception in 2006 ÉCU has forged a path for independent film and the scope of its presence has grown to a global scale with the festival often being referenced as the European equivalent of Sundance, an honour that we don’t take lightly.
+Since its inception in 2006, ÉCU has forged a path for independent film and the scope of its presence has grown to a global scale with the festival often being referenced as the European equivalent of Sundance; an honour that we don’t take lightly.

-The next ÉCU, the 14th edition, will take place on the 5th, 6th and 7th of April, 2019 in Paris, France.
+The next ÉCU, the 15th edition, will take place on the 24th, 25th and 26th of April, 2019 in Paris, France.

-ÉCU-On-The-Road showcased films in over 80 countries around the globe in 2016 - 2018 at special ÉCU mini-festivals, partner festivals, cultural institutions and film schools, including an amazing seven day special festival in São Paulo, Brazil.
+ÉCU-On-The-Road showcased films in over 80 countries around the globe in 2016 to 2018 at special ÉCU mini-festivals, partner festivals, cultural institutions and film schools, including an amazing seven day special festival in São Paulo, Brazil.
 The event was made possible through the support of Caixa Cultural, São Paulo and was a huge success. ÉCU also held special events in Berlin (Germany), Atami (Japan) and was part of festivals in Lebanon, Italy, Russia, USA, Romania, Austria, Denmark and other countries.
-This gives ÉCU filmmakers great exposure to audiences that they may never have reached.
+This gives ÉCU filmmakers great exposure to audiences that they may never have reached otherwise.

 Above all, we are proud to be a filmmakers’ festival!